irudnyts/irudnyts.github.io/_posts/2017-08-24-deming-versus-simple-linear-regression.md

 ---
 layout: post
-title: &#128208; Deming versus simple linear regression
+title: "&#128208; Deming versus simple linear regression"
 ---

 All courses that somehow covered regression models were starting almost in the same way: given bunch of $y$'s and $x$'s points, one needs to predict a value of $y$ for a certain $x$.
 Sounds quite easy.
 Without utilizing any statistical assumptions, we can just find the line, which is in a way closest to those points (best fit line).
 So the model is as follows: